jkhatri01/jkhatri01.github.io/personal_website/content/writings/thesis.md

 author = "Jay Khatri"
 date = 2019-08-30
 showthedate = true
-title = "MSc Thesis: Short term lung function impact from exposure to UFP from bicycle commute"
+title = "MSc Thesis: Short term lung function impact from exposure to UFP"
 +++

 This thesis analysis **short term** impact on **lung function** from **exposure to UFP (Ultrafine particles)** in kerbside and urban background conditions